What Canadians Can Do to Support Black Communities and Causes During and After Black History Month

 There are deeply rooted Black communities in Western Canada that you can support that are actively preserving and recuperating forgotten Black histories.
 Hogan’s Alley, Vancouver’s first concentrated Black community in the Strathcona neighbourhood — that was levelled in the 1960s to construct a freeway — is one example.
 Today, the Hogan’s Alley Society (HAS) is a non-profit organization working to not only preserve Black history in Vancouver and throughout British Columbia, but also to acquire and develop land and assets that will foster Black community.
 Here, you can learn more about HAS and donate to help keep the memory of Hogan’s Alley alive.

 Black History is deeply rooted in communities across Ontario, from Windsor-Sussex to Grey County.
-The Chatham-Kent and Essex County regions in the southwestern part of the province has institutions such as The Buxton Museum, Amherstburg Freedom Museum and The Uncle Tom’s Cabin Historic Site, which marks the location of the Black settlement founded there in 1841 by Rev. Josiah Henson, a formerly enslaved man who is also the first Black person to appear on a Canadian stamp.
+The Chatham-Kent and Essex County regions in the southwestern part of the province has institutions such as The Buxton Museum, Amherstburg Freedom Museum and Josiah Henson Museum of African-Canadian History, which marks the location of the Black settlement founded there in 1841 by Rev. Josiah Henson, a formerly enslaved man who is also the first Black person to appear on a Canadian stamp.

 The public can also support Toronto artist Robert Small, recently named to the Order of Canada, and his annual Black History Month Legacy posters.

-As part of the 31st anniversary of their own Black History Month celebrations, the borough of LaSalle in Montreal is hosting virtual events in English and French, including a diverse selection of local workshops, lectures, interviews, and film screenings.
-At McGill University there are also month-long events offered virtually and in-person that include discussions of Black mental health, food, and culture.
-It is worth checking out the work of local Quebec photographer, Karene-Isabelle Jean-Baptiste, who has been documenting the experiences and struggles of Black women healthcare workers during COVID-19, many of whom have not received much attention.
+As part of the 31st anniversary of their own Black History Month celebrations, the borough of LaSalle in Montreal is hosting in-person and virtual events in English and French, including a diverse selection of local workshops, exhibitions, film screenings and musical performances.
+At McGill University there are also month-long events that include lectures, workshops, panel discussions and a student-produced art exhibit.

 In Nova Scotia, February is known as African Heritage Month, and it is an acknowledgement that African Nova Scotians are a unique community that can trace their lineage back to before the War of 1812.
 The African Heritage Month Information Network (AHMIN) produces a commemorative poster each year that you can purchase on their website to help support African Nova Scotian organizations.
 You can also read AfriCANthology: Perspectives of Black Canadian Poets edited by A. Gregory Frankson, which features Black poets and creatives from across the country, including the Maritimes.